The Holocaust in France (June 1940-August 1944)

 Survival

 Despite 3 years of NAZI occupation and the active complicity of the Vichy Government in the roundup and deportation of French Jews to NAZI death camps, somehow most French Jews survived.
 An estimated three-fourths of France's Jews, about 250,000 people, survived the Holocaust.
 The number which perished is terrible, but French Jews on the whole fared better than Jews in most of the rest of NAZI occupied Europe.
 Foreign Jews fared less well.
 This did not occur by accident.
-There appear to be two reasons for the relatively high survival rate.
-One, Spain was a haven for Jews and France bordered Spain.
-Unlike Duch Jews who were trapped, French Jews had an outlet.
+There appear to be several reasons for the relatively high survival rate.
+We can not assess just how important these fctors were, but we believe that all were of some importance.
+We welcome reader comments here.
+1) Spain was a haven for Jews and France bordered Spain.
+Unlike Dutch Jews who were trapped, French Jews had an outlet.
 Two, most French people did not collaborate with the NAZIs and anti-Semitic Vichy officials.
-One author attributes the high survival rate to "benign neglect".
+2) One author attributes the high survival rate to "benign neglect".
 [Zuccotti] Most French men and women kept silent which allowed French Jews to blend in with the population, hide, or cross the Spanish border.
 Many Jews managed to obtain fake papers and ration cards.
 They survived by living quietly and taking odd jobs.
 Of course this was easier if one did not look obviously Jewish.
 This required the passive goodwill of French men and women who simply went their every day lives.
 There were also many French people who risked their lives to protect Jews, including French people that were not sympathetic to Jews or even overtly anti-semitic.
+3) The Catholic Church did a great deal to save Jews and Vichy officials were suppotive and respectful of the Church.
 One French girl recalls a priest who helped save her and her family describe how he disliked Jews, but saving them from the Germans was the "Christian thing" to do.
-[Cohn] There were clandestine Jewish rescue organizations.
-The armed Jewish resistance groups often aided Jews.
-There are many heroic stories.
-Many French people and church groups took great risks to hide and protect Jews, particulary the children.
-There were many schools and other facilities, many run by the Catholic Church, that manged to successsfully hide Jewish children.
-One such facility was the Ecole de plein air de Faïdoli.
+[Cohn] There are many heroic stories.
+Many French people and church groups took great risks to hide and protect Jews, particularly the children.
+There were many schools and other facilities, many run by the Catholic Church, that manged to successfully hide Jewish children.
+One such facility was L'école de plein air de Faïdol.
 The 3,000 residents of Le Chambon hid some 5,000 Jews in their homes.
 This was an act of great bravery with parents putting their entire family at risk.
 All it would have taken was one collaborator to turn them in to the Gestapo.
+4) There were clandestine Jewish rescue organizations.
+The armed Jewish resistance groups often aided Jews.
+5) France was a large country with substantial wilderness areas.
+Thus unlike the Netherlands there were places to hide.
+And when the Germans began conscripting workers, a substantial support system developed for those hiding from authorities.
+5) While the French police was loyal to Vichy ad followed orders from Vichy, not all policemen supported the actions against Jews, especially French Jews.
+Thus some policemen did what they could such as leaking indormation about planned actions.
+We can not quantigy this, but it was a factor.

 Personal Accounts